-18. Mess Dress-Jacket.-Scarlet cloth, blue cloth cuffs and roll collar (no shoulder-straps); cuffs round, 31⁄2 ins. deep; four small buttons gilt with Lion and Crown mounted in silver in front, dummy button holes.
-Corps' badges and badges of rank in gilt metal on each side of roll collar, except the globe, which will be silver.
-(See para.
-6 for Brigadiers and Substantive Colonels.)
+18. Mess Dress-Jacket.-Scarlet cloth, blue cloth round cuffs $3\frac{1}{2}$ inches deep, roll collar, no shoulder straps; four small gilt buttons with Lion and Crown mounted in silver down the front, dummy button holes.
+Badges of rank and Corps badges in gilt metal, except that the Globe will be in silver, on each side of collar.
+The position of these badges will be as follows:-